 FILCHNER, Wilhelm.
-München (or Bayreuth?)
+Munich (or Bayreuth?)
 13.9.1877 — Zürich 7.5.1957.
 German Geodesist and Explorer.
-Son of Eduard F. (Lazarettverwaltungsinspektor in Bayreuth, 1836-1882) and Rosine von Leistner (1855-1908), Catholic.
-Lost early his father and lived in München with his mother and oncle.
+Son of Eduard F. (1836-1882), Lazarettverwaltungsinspektor in Bayreuth, and Rosine von Leistner (1855-1908), Catholic.
+Lost early his father and lived in Munich with his mother and uncle.
 After school entered military career.
 As a second lieutenant he rode on a furlough through Pamir in 1900.
 The journey attracted attention, and he obtained support for further plans of exploration.
-In 1902 he married with Ilse Ostermaier (1880-1959), divorced 1909, one son.
+In 1902 he married Ilse Ostermaier (1880-1959), divorced 1909, one son.

 – Kumbum Dschamba Ling.
 Das Kloster der hunderttausend Bilder Maitreyas.
 Ein Ausschnitt aus Leben und Lehre des heutigen Lamaismus.
 Nach Beobachtungen während seiner Tibetexpedition 1926/28.
+16+555 p.
 Leipzig 1933.

 – Bismillah! – Vom Huang-ho zum Indus.
 347 p.
 Leipzig 1938.

 – Autobiography: Ein Forscherleben.
 391 p.
 Wiesbaden 1950, 2nd ed.
 1956.

 – In der Fieberhölle Nepals.
 356 p.
 50 pl.
 11 maps.
 Wiesbaden 1951; with D. Sridhar Marathe, Hindustan im Festgewand.
 247 p.
 16 pl.
 Celle 1953.